VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 - **Probability (p)**: probability of choosing _a_ from _A_
 - **Cost/Reward (r)**: reward received for action _a_

-We will look at the input format for different CB types that VW offers
+We next look at the input format for different CB types that VW offers

 ### 1. `--cb`